Residential treatment and rehab for gambling addiction

-- Gambling in secret or minimising the extent of your gambling to loved ones.
+- Gambling in secret or minimizing the extent of your gambling to loved ones.

 Gambling addiction can lead to symptoms of withdrawal when separated from the thrill, much like an individual with a substance abuse dependency struggles when separated from their drug of choice.

 Excessive gambling activates the brain’s reward system in a similar manner to drugs by releasing more and more dopamine.
-Dopamine alone is not enough to create an addiction, it is just enough to allure people to the activity.
-Genetic predispositions for reward-seeking behaviours and impulsivity, environmental, psychological and biological factors all play a role in making an individual increasingly dependent upon those dopamine hits.
+Dopamine alone is not enough to create an addiction, it is just enough to fascinate people to the activity.
+Genetic predispositions for reward-seeking behaviors and impulsivity, environmental, psychological, and biological factors all play a role in making an individual increasingly dependent upon those dopamine hits.

-We use a unique, holistic approach that treats the entire person, body, mind and soul.
-We begin by identifying the underlying cause of gambling addiction, which is often an interplay between psychological, physical, social, spiritual and biochemical issues.
-We will then create an individualised treatment plan designed to address these specific imbalances.
+We use a unique, holistic approach that treats the entire person, body, mind, and soul.
+We begin by recognizing the underlying cause of gambling addiction, which is often an interplay between psychological, physical, social, spiritual, and biochemical issues.
+We will then create an individualized treatment plan designed to address these specific imbalances.
 Although not mandatory, primary family members are encouraged to attend couples or family therapy sessions during the course of treatment.
-We can also provide an extensive aftercare and relapse-prevention programme at an additional cost.
+We can also provide an extensive aftercare and relapse-prevention program at an additional cost.

 Until recently, there was much debate over whether gambling was an addiction or an impulse-control disorder.
-In 2013, after 15 years of research, the American Psychiatric Association (APA) officially recognised gambling as an addiction.
-However, it is highly co-occurring with mental health disorders such as bipolar disorder, obsessive-compulsive disorder (OCD) and attention-deficit/hyperactivity disorder (ADHD).
+In 2013, after 15 years of research, the American Psychiatric Association (APA) officially recognized gambling as an addiction.
+However, it is highly co-occurring with mental health disorders such as bipolar disorder, obsessive-compulsive disorder (OCD), and attention-deficit/hyperactivity disorder (ADHD).

-Yes, gambling addiction occurs when an individual becomes addicted to the process or set of behaviours associated with gambling.
+Yes, gambling addiction occurs when an individual becomes addicted to the process or set of behaviors associated with gambling.